 A cheery, harvest-themed parade set to a very catchy Country number travelled through Main Street at intervals during the day.
-Complete with Winnie the Pooh and haunted house-inspired floats, we really enjoyed taking a short break in the day and watching the unique parade.
+Complete with Winnie the Pooh and haunted house-inspired floats, we really enjoyed taking a short break and watching the unique parade.

 What’s your favourite time of year to visit Disneyland Paris?

 Love Kat xxxx